Skip to main content

 Now I'm back in Japan, I am having more opportunities and choices than my friends.
 English has helped me do things I didn't think I'd be able to.

 In the future I want to go more into research and I think it is important to have a clinical doctor's licence to bridge the gap between the medical and research sides.
-That's how I ended up studying medicine, and I'm now in the fifth year of a six-year programme in Japan.
+That's how I ended up studying medicine, and I'm now in the last year of a six-year programme in Japan.

 About Monica Iwasaki

-Pre A1 Starters, A1 Movers, A2 Flyers, A2 Key, B1 Preliminary, B2 First, C1 Advanced and C2 Proficiency, to improve her English step-by-step.
+A2 Flyers, A2 Key, B1 Preliminary, B2 First, C1 Advanced and C2 Proficiency, to improve her English step-by-step.

 On this site